superdev808/RealChemistry/README.md

-# Getting Started with Create React App
+# About App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an application to display a list of all current images on the New Jersey Page with the username of the account that uploaded each image.

+# Project Summary

+This project is built by create-react-app.

 ## Available Scripts